 Depreciation and amortization.
 Depreciation expense consists of depreciation on our investments in property, equipment and computer hardware and software.
 Depreciation expense is recognized on a straight-line basis over the estimated useful life of the asset.
 Amortization expense for acquired intangible assets and internally developed software is recognized using a proportional cash flow method.
 Amortization expense for internally developed software is recognized over the estimated useful life of the asset.
 The useful lives of contract-based intangible assets are equal to the terms of the agreement.

 Interest expense, net.
-Our interest expense consists of interest on our outstanding indebtedness under our Senior Secured Credit Facility.
+Our interest expense consists of interest on our outstanding indebtedness under our Senior Secured Credit Facility and Exchangeable Notes, and amortization of debt discount and issuance costs.

 How We Assess Our Business

 Merchant Services